jonnonz1/nz-statute-book/acts/public/2012/electronic-identity-verification-act-2012.md

 (2) Subsection (1) applies to—
   (a) the deletion or alteration of information recorded in the Service database, or the recording or storage of information in the Service database, whether it is achieved directly or by altering or damaging the database, its programming, another device, the programming of another device, or any electronic storage; and
   (b) the copying of information recorded in the Service database (whether it is achieved directly from the database, by means of another device, by the interception or copying of an electronic message, or from any form of electronic storage).
-(3) A person who commits an offence against this section is liable on conviction on indictment to,— (a) if an individual,—
+(3) A person who commits an offence against this section is liable on conviction to,— (a) if an individual,—
     (i) imprisonment for a term not exceeding 10 years; or (ii) a fine not exceeding $250,000; or